IgniteUI/indigo-design-docfx/en/creating-artboard-sketch.md

     2. Place them one under the other with a vertical spacing of 16px between each other and to the ones from the previous step.
     3. Stretch them across the full width with 16px spacing on both sides.
     4. In the Overrides section, set their Labels to "Username" and "Password" and their Values to "Leaellynasaura" and "\*\*\*\*\*\*\*\*\*\*\*\*".
+    5. While there also set the Password input's Content Type to Password.

     <div class="divider--half"></div>
     <img class="responsive-img" src="images/getting-started-sketch5.png" srcset="images/getting-started-sketch5@2x.png 2x" />